Honos Civicus at the Friedman School of Nutrition

 Friedman Honos Civicus Application

-The 2024 Honos Civicus application period is now closed.
+The 2025 Honos Civicus application period opens Wednesday, January 15.

 Honos Civicus celebrates and publicly recognizes graduating students who have demonstrated an exceptional commitment to community service and civic engagement during their studies at the Friedman School of Nutrition Science and Policy.
 Honos Civicus provides an opportunity to celebrate and reflect on their community involvement while creating an alumni network of health professionals who share a meaningful, continued commitment to civic life and social impact through their careers.